-A restraining order is one type of civil court order which requires an individual modify his or her behavior.
-Usually this will involve prohibiting a person (the subject of the restraining order) from interacting with, contacting, or coming within a certain distance of another.
+A restraining order is one type of civil court order which requires an individual to modify his or her behavior.
+Usually, this will involve prohibiting a person (the subject of the restraining order) from interacting with, contacting, or coming within a certain distance of another.

 New Jersey retraining orders can seriously impact your life.
 If you have a final restraining order filed against you, you may be prohibited from seeing your children, you could lose the right to bear arms, and more.